At Visit Fairfax, we believe that your privacy is fundamental to a healthy internet.

 When you link to our website through any social networking or third party websites, applications or services, please remember that you are also bound by those privacy policies.
 Also note that when you post information in a public forum, it becomes public information.
 Visit Fairfax does not control & therefore is not responsible for the privacy practices of such third party services.
 You should consult the privacy policies of third party services to understand their information practices.

 We may collect information from you when you fill in an online form for any of the services available on our website (e.g., rfp forms, eNewsletter sign up, visitor guide requests, etc.).
-We may also collect information you give us over the telephone in written or other communications, and in person at our visitor center.
+We may also collect information you give us over the telephone in written or other communications.
 The type of information we will collect includes, for example, your name, mailing address, electronic mail ("email") address, telephone numbers, and other information specific to the requests that are being made by you regarding the service you are wanting us to provide.

 We collect your email address if you request to receive opt-in eNewsletters from us, or when you elect to submit an electronic Request For Proposal (Submit Group RFP, Submit Meeting RFP, Submit Reunions RFP, and Submit Sports RFP) through the website.
 You might offer us other information that you supply voluntarily through the website.
 An example of this may be an RFP submission, for survey information, for visitor guide request contact information, etc. This information may include name, address, phone number, etc. If you register for a contest, we may ask you for your name, email address, and zip code.
 We review our retention periods for personal information on a regular basis.
 We will hold your personal information for only as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.
 When you visit the Visit Fairfax website, we may also collect some basic Personally Identifiable Information about you for marketing purposes including data sent by your web browser, e.g., information about your browser, your IP address, and your operating system.